abhijitnathwani/Intruder-Alarm-System-for-Smart-Hom/OpenWRT Linux Files/readme.md

+# Readme
-testserial.py is the final file to run.
+intruderalarmsystem.py is the final file to run.
+The Python files are the test codes.